seedler1/cs272-custom-env/README.md

 ## State Space
 <!-- See the Cart Pole Env example https://gymnasium.farama.org/environments/classic_control/cart_pole/ -->
-- Cards on the table (5 cards)
+The state space is a dictionary containing
-- Agent's card (2 cards)
+- Agent's card (2-tuple representing the cards on the table)
-- Villain's card (2 cards)
+- Villain's card (2-tuple representing the cards on the table)
+- Cards on the table (5-tuple representing the cards on the table)
 - Agent's Stack Size ($100)
 - Villain's Stack Size ($100)

 ## Action Space
 <!-- See the Cart Pole Env example https://gymnasium.farama.org/environments/classic_control/cart_pole/ -->
-The action is a dictionary mapping with the following mapping
+The action is a dictionary with the following mapping
 - 1 : Raise $100.
 - 2 : Fold.
 ## Rewards
 <!-- See the Cart Pole Env example https://gymnasium.farama.org/environments/classic_control/cart_pole/ -->
-A reward of 1 is given if the agent wins the hand.
+- A reward of 1 is given if the agent wins the hand.
-A reward of 0 if the agent ties with the villain or folds.
+- A reward of 0 if the agent ties with the villain or folds.
-A reward of -1 is given if the agent loses the hand.
+- A reward of -1 is given if the agent loses the hand.

 ## RL Algorithm